-The electrical current in basic term is the flow of electric charge.
+The electrical current in the basic term is the flow of electric charge.
 The common electric charge carriers are electrons, but they can also be ions as in the case of chemical batteries.
 To understand how electrical current works let us look at the flow of water as an analogy.

 Consider a tall container fitted with a tap at the bottom.
 When you fill the container with water and turn on the tap, look at the flow of water.
 The amount of water flowing through the tap depends on many factors.
 These factors are as follows:

-- It depends on the how much the tap is opened.
+- It depends on how much the tap is opened.
 A fully open tap allows more water flow as it offers less resistance, whereas a half-open tap lets less water flow as it has resistance to the flow of water, as the opening is small.

-- It also depends on the volume of water present in the container as this applies a pressure.
+- It also depends on the volume of water present in the container as this applies pressure.
 So if the volume is more, the pressure amount will increase simultaneously.
 Hence the flow of water will increase.
 Consequently, as the volume of water reduces, even the flow of water will reduce.

-What consist of Electrical Current?
+What Consist of Electrical Current?

-The SI unit of electric current is Ampere (A), 1 ampere is the amount of current when there is a flow of 1 coulomb of charge passing through a cross section in 1 second.
+The SI unit of electric current is Ampere (A), 1 ampere is the amount of current when there is a flow of 1 coulomb of charge passing through a cross-section in 1 second.

 Types of Electrical Current